anantsangtani/react-filter-builder/README.md

 ### 2. **Building Filters - Two-Panel Interface**

 #### **Left Panel: Filter Navigation Tree** 🌳
-- Shows hierarchical structure of your filter groups
+- Shows the hierarchical structure of your filter groups
 - **Root Group**: Top-level container for all conditions
 - **Child Groups**: Nested AND/OR groups for complex logic
-- **Condition Count**: Shows number of conditions in each group
+- **Condition Count**: Shows the number of conditions in each group
 - **Remove Groups**: Click the red × button to delete groups

 #### **Right Panel: Current Group Editor** ⚙️